Tom Brady sends fans into a frenzy with tweet about minicamp

 Is Tom Brady thinking this season could be his last?

-The six-time Super Bowl champion's latest tweet, quoting the Jay-Z track “My 1st Song,” sent New England Patriots fans into a frenzy after it appeared he was thinking retirement.
+The six-time Super Bowl champion's latest tweet, quoting the Jay-Z track “My 1st Song,” sent New England Patriots fans into a frenzy as he appears to be thinking retirement.

 NEW YORK METS FANS BITTER OVER TOM BRADY TRYING TO TRADEMARK 'TOM TERRIFIC': 'IT'S A LOW BLOW'